What Is a Public Health Degree?

 Earn Your Public Health Bachelor’s Degree at GCU

 The Bachelor of Science in Public Health degree is beneficial for those interested in improving the health and wellness of communities.
 Students will learn fundamental skills in data collection and analysis, communication, community assessment, program planning, implementation and evaluation.
 This degree provides foundational knowledge and broad training skills to prepare graduates for entry-level career opportunities in public health or for further study in public health.

 As a Christian university, GCU programs are values-oriented and based on a Christian worldview, so students can develop personal ethics and servant leadership practices that are relevant to public health practice.
 This program empowers students to lead with empathy, kindness, compassion and social justice in order to make the greatest difference in the health of communities.

 What You’ll Learn With a Public Health Degree

-In this public health program, you’ll learn about:
+In this online and campus public health degree program, you’ll learn about:

 - The history and philosophy of public health